-One of the reasons Texas is so popular is because of the lack of a state income tax.
+One of the main reasons why Texas is so popular is because of its lack of a state income tax.
 This policy alone causes people to move to the Lone Star State each year due to a lower overall tax burden.
 In addition, entrepreneurs enjoy the fact that Texas is a business-friendly state.
 For example, you have what is called a “franchise tax”.

 This tax applies only to businesses, not to individuals and is based on margins rather than profits or revenues.
 As a result, small businesses in Texas don't have to pay a lot of taxes.
 In addition to a lower tax burden, the sales tax in Texas is comparatively low, at 6.25%.Despite the lower cost of living, the median retail price in Texas has risen 20.2% year-on-year.
 Even with the increase in the selling price of homes, Texas remains affordable compared to other metropolitan areas such as Seattle, Washington.

 Check out these more affordable Austin suburbs to live in to get an idea of what you can afford and see if you can buy an apartment or a house.
 Texas is generally more embarrassing along the lowlands and the Gulf Coast.
 In Texas, property tax rates tend to be higher than in most states.
 Texas is ranked 12th out of 50 states in terms of property tax as a percentage of median income.
 One of the reasons for this is that Texas doesn't have an income tax.